Cookie walls don’t comply with GDPR, says Dutch DPA

 But that’s not the same as saying you can gate off an entire website unless the visitor agrees to their browsing being pervasively tracked by advertisers.

-That’s not the kind of ‘service’ website visitors are looking for.
+That’s not the kind of “service” website visitors are looking for.

 Add to that, returning to present day Europe, the Dutch DPA has put out very clear guidance demolishing cookie walls.

-Note: This report was updated with comment from the DPA and the IAB.